The Syria Campaign is a human rights organisation that supports Syria’s heroes in their struggle for freedom, justice and democracy.

-As a campaigning organisation we may run campaigns to unlock more government aid, improve access to food and medicine and create momentum for an effective peace process.
+As a campaigning organisation we have run campaigns to unlock more government aid, improve access to food and medicine, and create momentum for an effective peace process.

 There are many excellent organisations working on the ground in Syria who do provide emergency relief to people in need.

 How can I get involved?

 Once you’re finished reading this you can scroll to the bottom of the page and sign up to join The Syria Campaign.
 We’ll send you our latest campaigns and news over email.

 Then head over and ‘like’ The Syria Campaign on Facebook and ‘follow’ us on Twitter and Instagram.
 Spend some time on our Facebook images and videos.
 It’ll give you a sense of some of the work we do.